Kong/docs.konghq.com/app/konnect/dev-portal/dev-reg.md

 Anyone that wants to access the {{site.konnect_short_name}} Dev Portal needs to register and request access to that specific Dev Portal, including {{site.konnect_short_name}} admins.
 Admins will have separate credentials for [{{site.konnect_short_name}}](https://cloud.konghq.com/) and the Dev Portal.

-If your organization has multiple [geographic regions](/konnect/regions/), developers must register and request access to the Dev Portal in each region separately.
-Dev Portals in different regions don't share any data, including developer information.
+If your organization has multiple [geographic regions](/konnect/geo/), developers must register and request access to the Dev Portal in each geo separately.
+Dev Portals in different geos don't share any data, including developer information.

 Developer registrations can be manually approved by {{site.konnect_short_name}} admins, or automatically approved by configuring your [auto-approve settings](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps/).